JoeRoussy/scholarship-site/README.md

 Semantic-UI:
 This site is built on top of [Semantic-UI](https://semantic-ui.com/).
 The semantic-ui components of the site must be built using `gulp buildSemantic` before running the standard `gulp` command during initial set up or after semantic-ui theming changes have been made.

+iziToast:
+This project makes use of iziToast for notifications.
+The js configuration is already done automatically but the css file should be placed in the /src/styles/vendor folder.